pachadotdev/tabler-server/README.md

 server <- function(input, output, session) { ... }
 ```

-You do **not** choose the port in the app - tabler-server assigns a private
+You do **not** choose the port in the app. tabler-server assigns a private
 loopback port to each worker.

+Using `tablerApp()` in the script to run an app via tabler-server will result
+in log errors related to `tablerApp()` using the default port 3000.

 ## Examples